hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 ## Editing a platform page

+>Note: if you want to change the image logo for the platform, make sure you first work with HPE DEV team to determine the best image logo for your platform page.
+The recommended image size 216px x 216px and format is SVG file.
+HPE DEV team can work with you to design an appropriate image logo for your platform.

 1. In the CMS, from the **Contents** tab, select **Platforms** in the Collections tab and locate the platform to edit (HPE Ezmeral Data Fabric in our example).
 Select the Platform.
 This opens the editor.